ExtendRealityLtd/VRTK/DOCUMENTATION.md

 All 3D controls extend the `VRTK_Control` abstract class which provides a default set of methods and events that all of the subsequent controls expose.

+### Inspector Parameters

+ * **Interact Without Grab:** If active the control will react to the controller without the need to push the grab button.

 ### Class Variables

  * `public ValueChangedEvent OnValueChanged` - Emitted when the control is interacted with.